-Prerequisite(s): SEE2020, acceptance in study abroad.
-Offered at Charlotte, Denver, Miami, Providence, Providence CE 9 Quarter Credit Hours
+Prerequisite(s): SEE2020, must be accepted in Study Abroad program Offered at Charlotte, Denver, Miami, Providence, Providence CE 9 Quarter Credit Hours

 SEE3060 Concert and Event Production

 This course focuses on event and concert tour production.
 Emphasis is on managing a show on stage, back stage and on the road.
 In addition, tools for set building, lighting, sculpting sound with microphones and mixers, reviewing basic electrical formula, performance contracts, technical riders and a production checklist are explored.